bitcraze/bitcraze-website/src/products/z-ranger-deck-v2.md

 Adds the possibility to fly with precise height control.
 %}

-The Z-ranger deck uses a laser sensor to measure the distance to the ground.
+The {% poplink z-ranger-deck %} uses a laser sensor to measure the distance to the ground.
 The deck enables the Crazyflie to automatically maintain a constant distance to the objects under it when flying in automatic mode.
-Over a floor it will stay on the same height, but will follow the flow of a stair case up or down when going on adventures.
+Over a floor it will stay on the same height, but will follow the shape of a stair case up or down when going on adventures.

 The maximum range for the ranger is 4 meters.